 injection site reaction / Rapid / 0-41.0headache / Early / 13.0-22.0fatigue / Early / 11.0-14.0diarrhea / Early / 4.0-6.0fever / Early / 2.0-4.0nausea / Early / 2.0-4.0flushing / Rapid / 0-1.0back pain / Delayed / 0-1.0myalgia / Early / 0-1.0irritability / Delayed / 0-1.0arthralgia / Delayed / 0-1.0rash / Early / 0-1.0urticaria / Rapid / 0-1.0alopecia / Delayed / 0-1.0weakness / Early / 0-1.0paresthesias / Delayed / 0-1.0dizziness / Early / 0-1.0vertigo / Early / 0-1.0insomnia / Early / 0-1.0syncope / Early / 0-1.0anorexia / Delayed / 0-1.0abdominal pain / Early / 0-1.0vomiting / Early / 0-1.0malaise / Early / Incidence not knownchills / Rapid / Incidence not knownecchymosis / Delayed / Incidence not knownhypoesthesia / Delayed / Incidence not knowntinnitus / Delayed / Incidence not knownpurpura / Delayed / Incidence not knowndysgeusia / Early / Incidence not known

 Hepatitis B Immune Globulin, HBIG: (Minor) Administration of hepatitis B virus vaccines (e.g., hepatitis B vaccine, recombinant) at the same site or in the same syringe as hepatitis B immune globulin, HBIG can result in neutralization.
 Hepatitis B Immune Globulin (human) may be administered at the same time (but at a different site) or up to one month preceding hepatitis B vaccination without impairing the active immune response to hepatitis B vaccine.
 Ocrelizumab: (Moderate) Administer all non-live vaccines at least 2 weeks before ocrelizumab initiation, whenever possible.
 Ocrelizumab may interfere with the effectiveness of non-live virus vaccines.
 Attenuated antibody responses to tetanus toxoid-containing vaccine, pneumococcal polysaccharide and pneumococcal conjugate vaccines, and seasonal influenza vaccine were observed in patients exposed to ocrelizumab at the time of vaccination during an open-label study.
 Infants born to mothers exposed to ocrelizumab during pregnancy may receive non-live vaccines as indicated before B-cell recovery; however, consider assessing the immune response to the vaccine.
 ACIP recommends that patients receiving any vaccination during immunosuppressive therapy or in the 2 weeks prior to starting therapy should be considered unimmunized and should be revaccinated a minimum of 3 months after discontinuation of therapy.
 Passive immunoprophylaxis with immune globulins may be indicated for immunocompromised persons instead of, or in addition to, vaccination.
 Ofatumumab: (Major) Administer all needed non-live vaccines according to immunization guidelines at least 2 weeks before initiation of ofatumumab.
 Ofatumumab may interfere with the effectiveness of inactivated vaccines due to its actions, which cause B-cell depletion.
 Satralizumab: (Major) Administer all non-live vaccines according to immunization guidelines at least 2 weeks before initiation of satralizumab.
-Siponimod: (Moderate) Administer all non-live vaccines at least 4 weeks before siponimod initiation, whenever possible.
+Siponimod: (Moderate) Administer all non-live vaccines at least 2 weeks before siponimod initiation, whenever possible.
 Vaccines may be less effective if given during siponimod treatment.
 Patients should be considered unimmunized if vaccinated within a 14-day period before starting immunosuppresive therapy or during immunosuppressive therapy, and should they be revaccinated at least 3 months after therapy is discontinued if immune competence is restored.